-The following selected unaudited pro forma combined financial data was prepared based on the historical financial results reported by Vical and Brickell and is intended to show how the Merger might have affected historical financial statements if the Merger had been completed on January 1, 2018 for the purpose of the statement of operations and comprehensive loss for the year ended December 31, 2018 and the quarter ended March 31, 2019, and for the purpose of the balance sheet as of December 31, 2018 and the quarter ended March 31, 2019.
-The following should be read in conjunction with the section titled "Unaudited Pro Forma Combined Financial Statements" beginning on page 142, the Vical 10-K incorporated by reference in this proxy statement, Brickell's audited historical financial statements and the notes thereto beginning on page F-1, the sections titled "Vical Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 150 and "Management's Discussion and Analysis of Brickell's Financial Condition and Results of Operations" beginning on page 150 of this proxy statement, the risk factor titled "The unaudited pro forma financial information included in this proxy statement may not be representative of the combined company's results following the Merger" on page 29, and the other information contained in this proxy statement.
+The following selected unaudited pro forma combined financial data was prepared based on the historical financial results reported by Vical and Brickell and is intended to show how the Merger might have affected historical financial statements.
+The following should be read in conjunction with the section titled "Unaudited Pro Forma Combined Financial Statements" beginning on page 173, the Vical 10-K incorporated by reference in this proxy statement, Brickell's audited historical financial statements and the notes thereto beginning on page F-1, the sections titled "Vical Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 150 and "Management's Discussion and Analysis of Brickell's Financial Condition and Results of Operations" beginning on page 151 of this proxy statement, the risk factor titled "The unaudited pro forma financial information included in this proxy statement may not be representative of the combined company's results following the Merger" on page 29, and the other information contained in this proxy statement.
 The following information does not give effect to the Reverse Split of Vical's common stock described in Proposal No. 1.